mazamunexd/mazamunexd/README.md

 - 💞️ I’m looking to collaborate on interesting software projects or perhaps even contribute to game development or convention-related initiatives.
 - 📫 How to reach me: Please feel free to send me a message.
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I enjoy the creativity and community spirit found at cosplay conventions.
-I'm addicted to Hoyoverse (HSR, Hi3) and Yostar games.
+I'm addicted to Hoyoverse (HSR, Hi3), Wuthering Waves and Yostar games.
 <!---
 mazamunexd/mazamunexd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.